How To Tell If A Base Is Strong Or Weak

 1. pKₐ of the Conjugate Acid

 The most direct metric is the pKₐ of the conjugate acid (HA).
 Strong bases have conjugate acids with pKₐ > 15 in water.
-For super‑bases, the relevant pKₐ values are often measured in non‑aqueous solvents (e.g., DMSO, acetonitrile) because the aqueous scale caps at ≈ 15 Not complicated — just consistent..
+For super‑bases, the relevant pKₐ values are often measured in non‑aqueous solvents (e.g., DMSO, acetonitrile) because the aqueous scale caps at ≈ 15.

 2. pK_b and K_b

 When the base can be studied in water, calculate pK_b = –log K_b.
-Remember that pK_a + pK_b = 14 (at 25 °C) for conjugate acid–base pairs Easy to understand, harder to ignore..
+Remember that pK_a + pK_b = 14 (at 25 °C) for conjugate acid–base pairs Still holds up..

 3. Hammett σ‑values

-For aromatic amines and phenols, substituent constants (σ) provide a quick estimate of how electron‑withdrawing or –donating groups shift basicity Small thing, real impact..
+For aromatic amines and phenols, substituent constants (σ) provide a quick estimate of how electron‑withdrawing or –donating groups shift basicity Most people skip this — try not to..

 4. Spectroscopic Probes

-NMR titration with a reference acid (e.g., D₂O) can quantify the fraction of deprotonated species, yielding an experimental K_b Simple as that..
+NMR titration with a reference acid (e.g., D₂O) can quantify the fraction of deprotonated species, yielding an experimental K_b It's one of those things that adds up..

 5. Computational Chemistry

-Density‑functional theory (DFT) calculations of gas‑phase basicity (ΔG for proton affinity) and solvation models (PCM, COSMO) give theoretical pKₐ predictions that are increasingly reliable for exotic bases.
+Density‑functional theory (DFT) calculations of gas‑phase basicity (ΔG for proton affinity) and solvation models (PCM, COSMO) give theoretical pKₐ predictions that are increasingly reliable for exotic bases Took long enough..

 Safety and Handling Tips